Masterminds/sprig/README.md

 	- title: strings.Title
 	- repeat: strings.Repeat, but with the arguments switched: `repeat count str`.
 (This simplifies common pipelines)
 	- substr: Given string, start, and length, return a substr.
+  - nospace: Remove all spaces from a string. `h e l l o` becomes `hello`.
+  - abbrev: Truncate a string with ellipses
+  - abbrevboth: Truncate both sides of a string with ellipses
+  - untitle: Remove title case
+  - intials: Given multiple words, return the first letter of each word
+  - randAlphaNum: Generate a random alpha-numeric string
+  - randAlpha: Generate a random alphabetic string
+  - randAscii: Generate a random ASCII string, including symbols
+  - randNumeric: Generate a random numeric string
+  - wrap: Wrap text at the given column count
+  - wrapWith: Wrap text at the given column count, and with the given string for a line terminator: `wrap 50 "\n\t" $string`

 ### String Slice Functions: